So, what is a good online catalog of chemicals, you may ask?

 It should adapt to the versatility of the searches for chemicals: search by keywords (or “free-text search”), search by chemical identifiers (CAS, EC, INCI…), search by filters of facets (customers navigate by selecting applications, functions, families, compliance & certifications, availability…), search by quantitative properties (e.g. a polymer with an density between 0.82 and 1.1 g/cm3) or even search by molecular structures.

-The table below summarizes the kind of information (data, documents and digital assets) that are needed to create a great online catalog, as well as where it is typically stored today in a majority of chemical companies.
+The table below summarizes the kind of information (data, documents, and digital assets) that is needed to create a great online catalog, as well as where it is typically stored today in a majority of chemical companies.

 Data stored in ERPs (e.g. SAP) |